ide8/tacotron2/README.md

 In `configs/experiment/tacatron2.py`, in the class `Config` set:
 1. `training_files` and `validation_files` - paths to `train.txt`, `val.txt`;
-2. `tacotron_checkpoint` - paths to pretrained Tacotron 2 if it exists (we were able to restore Waveglow from Nvidia, but Tacotron 2 code was edited to add speakers and emotions, so Tacotron 2 needs to be trained from scratch);
+2. `tacotron_checkpoint` - path to pretrained Tacotron 2 if it exist (we were able to restore Waveglow from Nvidia, but Tacotron 2 code was edited to add speakers and emotions, so Tacotron 2 needs to be trained from scratch);
 3. `speaker_coefficients` - path to `speaker_coefficients.json`;
 4. `emotion_coefficients` - path to `emotion_coefficients.json`;
 5. `output_directory` - path for writing logs and checkpoints;
 6. `use_emotions` - flag indicating emotions usage;
-7. `use_loss_coefficients` - flag indicating loss scaling due to possible data disbalance it temrs of both speakers and emotions; for balancing loss, set paths to jsons with coefficients in `emotion_coefficients` and `speaker_coefficients`;
+7. `use_loss_coefficients` - flag indicating loss scaling due to possible data disbalance in terms of both speakers and emotions; for balancing loss, set paths to jsons with coefficients in `emotion_coefficients` and `speaker_coefficients`;
 8.  `model_name` - `"Tacotron2"`.

 * Launch training